-I’m a UK psychotherapist and researcher working exclusively with clients struggling with overeating issues.
-I’m part of a small team of dedicated, hard-working therapists and counsellors at a busy eating disorders charity, and I also work in private practice.
+I’m a BACP Accredited psychotherapist and researcher working exclusively with clients struggling with overeating issues.
+I’m part of a team of hard-working therapists and counsellors at a busy eating disorders charity, and I also work in private practice.

 For more on my story and the origins of eatonomy, you can read the post “What is eatonomy?”

 For details of my private practice, please see my listing on the Counselling Directory.